Time-dependent Hierarchical Dirichlet Model for Timeline Generation: EXPERIMENTS

 \subsection{Datasets and Experiments Setup}

 There is no existing standard evaluation datasets for timeline generation.
-In this paper, we build 8 datasets talking about the real long-term events that draw public attention and use the golden standards to evaluate the performance of different models.
-The events include ``Iraq War``, ``Apple Inc``, ``Financial Crisis``, ``Greek Debt Crisis``, ``Afghanistan War``, ``Arab Spring``, ``American Presidential Election 2012`` and ``North Korea's nuclear crisis``.
-We downloaded 9935 news articles from different resources.
-The details of datasets are illustrated at Table1 and Table2.
-Dataset 1 ''Iraq War'', 2 ''Apple Inc'', 6 ``Afghanistan War`` and 8 ''North Korea's Nuclear Crisis'' are used as training sets for parameter tuning and the rest are used for testing. {\bf Preprocessing:} We firstly remove stop-words in documents using a stop-word list of 598 words and the remaining words are stemmed by Porter Stemmer\footnote{ http://tartarus.org/~martin/PorterStemmer/.}.
-Besides stemming and stop-word removal, we also extract text snippets with the toolkit provided by Yan et al.\cite{yan2010event}.
-Then we compress the corpus by discarding non-events texts.
-Timeline for each day is truncated to the same length of 30 words.
+In this paper, we build 8 datasets about real long-term events of public concern and use the golden standards to evaluate the performance of different models.
+We download 9935 news articles from different resources and the details are illustrated at Table1 and Table2.
+Dataset 1 ``Iraq War", 2 ``Apple Inc", 6 ``Afghanistan War" and 8 ``North Korea's Nuclear Crisis" are used as training sets for parameter tuning and the rest are used for testing.

-{\bf Post-precessing:} Since timeline candidates are extracted directly from original news corpus, sentences tend to contain less meaningful information and are sometimes redundant for readers to read.
-So we apply sentence compression algorithm, making the timeline much conciser.
-Sentence compression techniques have been well explored in many existing works\cite{gillick2009scalable,li2011generating,zajic2007multi}.
-We adopt the strategy introduced by \cite{li2011generating} as shown in Figure \ref{fig6}.